patarapolw/any-serialize/README.md

 See [/tests](/tests).

-`Date`, `RegExp`, `Function` is already serialable via this library by default.
+`Date`, `RegExp` and `Function` is already serialable via this library by default.
 Classes are not.
-You can provide a custom way to serialize, including native ones.
+You can provide a custom way to serialize, including the forementioned `Date`, `RegExp` and `Function`.

 ```js
 import { Serialize } from 'any-serialize'